 Setting up a solar panel for your shed is an attractive solution for several reasons.
 It goes without saying that adding any kind of electricity makes it easier to spend time in and use your shed when it isn’t light out.
 However, by adding a solar panel for your shed, you don’t have to worry about unsightly wires running across your yard from your house or the nearest utility pole or digging a trench in your turf.
 It’s a simple, elegant solution to get just the right amount of power to the space.

-Another reason to consider installing a solar panel for your shed is if you’re considering a larger DIY solar project.
+Another reason to consider installing a solar panel kit for shed is if you’re considering a larger DIY solar project.
 If you’ve been curious about what the cost and effort would be to, say, take your home off-grid or rely on solar power in your RV or camper, a starter project like electrifying a shed might be a good way to get your feet wet and learn more about how solar arrays work.

 The first step is determining how much power you’ll need to light your space.
 There are two different metrics you’ll run into as you make these calculations— watts and lumens.
 A standard 60-watt bulb puts out around 750-850 lumens of light, a lumen being equivalent to about one birthday candle.
 If you want to test out how many watts you think you might need, you can use an extension cord or generator and a lamp or work light to test if one bulb is sufficient or if you might need more illumination.